Varied Coursework Directly Related to Job Opportunities

-Students are effective because they learn how the larger society impacts their work.
+Students learn how the larger society impacts their work.
 They are taught to pay attention to issues of poverty, discrimination, and oppression, and are trained to advocate for social justice.
 This is particularly important to becoming a skilled professional.

 At Lyndon, the experiences make the education.
-As early as sophomore year, students can be at a field placement out in the community, working at places such as local elementary or high schools, a teen drop-in center, or sexual and domestic violence prevention programs.
+As early as sophomore year, students can be at a field placement out in the community, working at places such as alternative or public schools, mental health agencies, shelters, a teen drop-in center, Probation and Parole, refugee centers, or sexual and domestic violence prevention programs.
 During senior year, students complete a 300-hour internship.
-Internships can take place out of town (even out of the country) and have included work at the Department of Corrections, a Vermont Refugee Resettlement Program, camps for children with special needs, and a family outreach program for Vermont veterans.
+Internships can be done year round –including the summer– close to home or around other parts of the country.
+Placements have included work at the Department of Corrections, a Vermont Refugee Resettlement Program, camps for children with special needs, and a family outreach program for Vermont veterans.
 Students often have jobs when they graduate because of the contacts and the professional skills they develop while at Lyndon.

 Many courses offer hands-on learning.
 In Adulthood and Aging, students “adopt” a nursing home resident for the semester and write a life history of their “adoptee.”
 Students enrolled in Responding to Psychological Trauma participate in disaster response exercises with American Red Cross volunteers, state agency personnel, and Vermont Homeland Security.
 In another course, service learning projects have included developing substance abuse prevention exercises for elementary school students or for college students.
 These real-life experiences help students change lives.